 Mississippi EBT Deposit Schedule for 2025

-Find Mississippi's 2025 EBT deposit dates and learn what to do if your payment is late or you run out of funds early.
+See the 2025 Mississippi EBT deposit dates and find out what to do if your SNAP payment is late or runs out early.

 Nov 9, 2025